denten-books/plain-text/1-chapter.md

 configurations* as an input.
 Turing writes that "it is possible to invent a single machine which can compute any computable sequence" [@turing_computable_1937, 241].
-In being able to internalize configuration as symbol, the *universal* Turing machine can emulate all other special-purpose Turing machines.
+In being able to internalize configuration as symbol, the *universal* Turing machine can simulate all other special-purpose Turing machines.

 The transition of symbols into machine states defines modern programming.
 A